FDSN/SeedLink/docs/protocol.rst

     returns space-separated server capabilities (:ref:`capabilities`) as a single line terminated by <cr><lf>.

 HELLO
     responds with a two-line message (both lines terminated with <cr><lf>).
-For compatibility reasons, the first line MUST start with ``SeedLink vX.Y (implementation) :: ``, where X.Y is the highest supported protocol version and *implementation* is software implementation and version, such as "MySeedLink v1.0".
+For compatibility reasons, the first line MUST start with ``SeedLink vX.Y (implementation) ::``, where X.Y is the highest supported protocol version and *implementation* is software implementation and version, such as "MySeedLink/1.0".
 For each supported major protocol version, ``SLPROTO:A.B`` MUST be added (space separated), where A is the major version and B is the highest minor version.
 Lower minor versions are expected to be implicitly supported.
 Legacy capabilities may be added.

     For example, here is a valid first line of HELLO response of a server that supoprt protocols 3.0, 3.1 and 4.0::

-        > SeedLink v4.0 (2022.075 RingServer) :: SLPROTO:3.1 SLPROTO:4.0 CAP EXTREPLY NSWILDCARD BATCH WS:13
+        > SeedLink v4.0 (RingServer/2022.075) :: SLPROTO:3.1 SLPROTO:4.0 CAP EXTREPLY NSWILDCARD BATCH WS:13

     The second line contains station or data center description specified in the configuration.
 Handshaking SHOULD start with HELLO.